JoeyCheung/Dotfiles/README.md

 - Make zsh automated to become the default shell.
 - Make vim the default text editor in ranger
-- Remove unnecessary packages that you don't need from install.sh (mostly because anaconda has most things built in)
 - possible kbd folder in roots directory that handles keyboard shortcuts (This is for dvorak layout) https://wiki.archlinux.org/index.php/Linux_console/Keyboard_configuration#Keymaps

 # Frequently Asked Questions